Set career goals that will make you love your job.

 You don't have to dedicate yourself to a new degree or even a class if you don't want.
 There are great professional development books out there to help you boost your career.
 Learning stimulates the mind and encourages both intellectual and emotional growth.
 Simply put, continuous learning is a goal that leads to improved happiness.

 This one can be a very tough one.
-How do you get ahead at work without burying yourself in your job day in and day out?
+How do you create a work/life balance and get ahead at work without burying yourself in your job day in and day out?

 It's really hard for most people to think about retirement.
 It may seem like it's so far away that it just doesn't matter right now.
-It will matter and in a big way.
-The fact of the matter is that you won't be truly happy in your current work situation if you are always worrying about the future in the back (or the front) of your mind.
+However, it will matter, and in a big way.
+The reality of the situation is that you won't be truly happy in your current job if you are always worrying about the future in the back (or the front) of your mind.

 We all set career goals.
-Sometimes it's too easy to let little goals or unrealistic goals cloud our judgment when we assess our careers.
-You didn't make the sales number you had set for yourself or you still don't have that corner office.
-Before any goals like those really matter, you need to take the time to sit down and set some goals that really matter for you and for your happiness.
+Sometimes it's too easy to let relatively insignificant or unrealistic goals cloud our judgment when we assess our careers.
+So you didn't make the sales number you had set for yourself or you still don't have that corner office.
+Before any goals like those really matter, you need to take the time to sit down and determine some long-term career goals that will set you up for long-term happiness.
 If you are married and have a family, bring them into the conversation, too.

-Make the goal of a great resume.
+Make a great resume your goal.
 Hire a TopResume professional resume writer today!